munin-monitoring/munin/doc/preface/index.rst

 specific thing in it.
 Extensive care has been taken to fully leverage the hyperlinking abilities of modern documentation readers.

-:ref:`Part I <tutorial-index>` is an informal introduction for new users.
+:ref:`Part I - Tutorial <tutorial-index>`

+        This part is an informal introduction for new users.
 It will try to cover most of what a user is expected to know about Munin.
 The focus here is really about taking the user by the hand and showing him around, while getting his hands a little wet. **Every Munin user should read this.**

-:ref:`Part II <protocol-index>` documents the various syntax that are used all throughout Munin.
+:ref:`Part II - Syntax <protocol-index>`

+        This part documents the various syntax that are used all throughout Munin.
 It is about every thing a normal user can look himself without being considered as a developer.
 It means the syntax of the various config files, and the protocol on the network. **Every Munin user should read this.**

-:ref:`Part III <install-index>` describes the installation and administration of the server.
+:ref:`Part III - Install <install-index>`

+        This part describes the installation and administration of the server.
         It is about the OS part of Munin, which would be UID, path for the various components, how upgrades should be handled.
 It is also about how Munin interacts with its environment, such as how to secure a Munin install [#]_, how to enhance the performance of it. **Everyone who runs a Munin server, be it for private use or for others, should read this part.**

-:ref:`Part IV <api-index>` describes the programming interfaces for Munin for advanced users, such as the SQL schema of the metadata, or the structure of the spool directories.
+:ref:`Part IV - API <api-index>`

+        This part describes the programming interfaces for Munin for advanced users, such as the SQL schema of the metadata, or the structure of the spool directories.
 It should cover everything that isn't covered by :ref:`Part II <protocol-index>`.

+:ref:`Part V  - Advanced use<advanced-index>`

-:ref:`Part V <advanced-index>` contains information for really advanced users about the obscure capabilities of Munin.
+        This part contains information for really advanced users about the obscure capabilities of Munin.
 Topics include undocumented stuff or even unwritten stuff that is still only in RFC phase.

-:ref:`Part VI <reference-index>` contains reference information about Munin commands, client and server programs.
+:ref:`Part VI - Reference <reference-index>`

+        This part contains reference information about Munin commands, client and server programs.
 This part supports the other parts with structured information sorted by command or program.
-This also serves as a repository for the full sample configs that are studied in the :ref:`Part I
+This also serves as a repository for the full sample configs that are studied in the :ref:`Part I <tutorial-index>`
-<tutorial-index>`

-:ref:`Part VII <other-index>` contains assorted information that might be of use to Munin developers.
+:ref:`Part VII - Others <other-index>`

+        This part contains assorted information that might be of use to Munin developers.
 This section serves usually as incubator for elements before they migrate to the previous parts.

 ..
 Note::